 Market research is defined as the action or activity of gathering information about consumers’ needs and preferences.
 Whilst it may sound simple enough, it’s a hugely complex field – a world away from the “soooo… what do you think?” line of questioning we’ve come to expect from Lord Sugar’s bungling protégés.

-A Marketing Week article from 2017 sets out some of the favoured techniques for market research, beginning with an introduction to “behavioural economics”:
+A Marketing Week article from 2017 sets out some of the favoured techniques for market research, starting with a focus on “behavioral economics":

-“Behavioural economics technology can reveal, for instance, which marketing opportunities should be prioritised, whether more compelling incentives or offers are needed and what pain points that annoy consumers should be removed.
+Researchers want to explore the cognitive theories that underpin how a brand’s target audience interprets the world around them and the marketing messages they are exposed to online and in-store.
+Behavioural economics technology can reveal, for instance, which marketing opportunities should be prioritised, whether more compelling incentives or offers are needed and what pain points that annoy consumers should be removed.

 One company specialising in behavioural economics is Contentsquare (formerly Clicktale).
 They offer customer journey analysis, zone-based heatmaps, session replays and AI insights, amongst other services.
-Boasting clients including Adobe, Microsoft and BMW, Contentsquare aims to “empower brands to create better experiences”, as set out by their company mission:
+Boasting clients including Adobe, Microsoft and BMW, Contentsquare aims to “empower brands to create better experiences,” as set out by their company mission:

-“We’re on a mission to give every digital team the ability to measure how their actions affect the user experience on their website, mobile sites and apps.
+We’re on a mission to give every digital team the ability to measure how their actions affect the user experience on their website, mobile sites and apps.
 Not just the analysts.
 Not just some of the time.
 Not just some of the data.
+Our platform tracks trillions of digital interactions and turns these behaviors into intelligent recommendations everyone can use to improve digital experiences, grow revenue and fuel innovation.

 By tracking – and analysing – such a high volume of interactions across devices, companies can form a much clearer picture of who their customers are, and how best to engage them.
 In the world of online marketing, data is king.